Montgomery County weighs guaranteed income pilot, which would give recurring cash payments to 300 families

 Montgomery officials first received a briefing on guaranteed income in 2019, around the time when the concept of universal basic income, backed by Democratic presidential candidate Andrew Yang, entered the national stage.
 The county’s department of health and human services was researching ways to implement a guaranteed income pilot in Montgomery when the coronavirus arrived, sickening more than 82,000 county residents and causing significant economic hardship in vulnerable communities.

-The pandemic exposed deep pockets of need in affluent Montgomery, Jawando said, adding new urgency to the push for more innovative, more effective social welfare programs.
+The pandemic added urgency behind the push for more innovative, more effective social welfare programs, Jawando said.
 The challenges that local governments, including Montgomery, faced in disbursing federal aid buttressed the argument for direct cash payments.

 “Everyone has suffered in these two years.
 Either you’ve seen the assistance and it’s helped you, or you’ve seen the need that is out there,” Jawando said.
 “In a way, it’s fortuitous that we’re trying this now.”